tshu-w/LLM4EM/README.md

 ## News

-- 🎉 Our paper has been accepted to COLING 2025 (The 31st International Conference on Computational Linguistics)
+- 🎉 Our paper has been accepted at [COLING 2025](https://coling2025.org).

 ## Description